ni/nimi-python/docs/nidmm/enums.rst

-        The drivers chooses the AutoZero setting based on the configured function  and resolution.
+        The drivers chooses the AutoZero setting based on the configured method  and resolution.